antmendoza/my-temporal-sdk-metrics/java-sdk-metrics/README.md

 - `4-create-backlog.sh`

-The [dashboard](http://localhost:3000/) will start showing metrics.
+The Java dashboard in [dashboard](http://localhost:3000/) will start showing data.